jundalisay/pantryhub/content/en/about/_index.md

 <!-- - [Social Superphysics](/social-superphysics) -->
 - [Social Superphysics](https://superphysics.one/social)
   - This is for solving social problems, even economics and politics, and is made up of:
-    - Pantrynomics: for economic problems.
+    - Pantrynomics (Economic Superphysics): for economic problems.
 This turns the economist into a supereconomist or a Pantrynomist
-    - Supersociology: for social and political problems
+    - Supersociology (Political Superphysics): for social and political problems and the *policies* for them

 <br>